andreybleme/andreybleme.github.io/_posts/2020-01-18-validate-user-email-domain-aws-cognito.markdown

 <script src="https://gist.github.com/andreybleme/87abdc22167d3ad29ca67fccffc83e82.js"></script>

 The most important thing here is the **line 3** where we capture the email address of the user that is trying to sign-in/sign-up.
-The content of this `event`object will look like this, after we configure the trigger on the Cognito User Pool:
+The content of this `event` object will look like this after we configure the trigger on the Cognito User Pool:

 <script src="https://gist.github.com/andreybleme/6aa969763f83349f236587fc28162aac.js"></script>